paladinze/fullstack_notes/web_dev/flutter.md

     - StreamGroup: merge multiple streams into one
     - AsyncCache: give cached result within a time frame
     - StreamQueue: turn stream results into synchronous list of futures
+- Scrollbar
+    - show scroll position and scroll track for list view

 ## packages